Remilarius/project/content/grace/blog.md

 - Suzume no Tojimari
 - How to Train your Dragon
 - The Thieves
+- Love, Death, and Robots

 ## Things to do for Grace

 - Buy her a mechanical keyboard
-- Carve a zhuanghe for her
+- Carve a zhuanghe for her (Done)

+## Places to go with Grace (& Co.!)

+- Encore Casino & Hotel
+- The Arboretum
+- ProvinceTown
+- Fishkill/Poughkeepsie